mathewar/dailycheckin/README.md

 - **Change summary style**: Edit the Gemini prompt to match your preferences
 - **Voice selection**: Try different ElevenLabs voices by changing the `ELEVENLABS_VOICE_ID`
 - **Email limits**: Adjust `maxThreads` to process more or fewer emails
+- **Personal context**: Add a `CONTEXT_DOC_ID` property pointing to a Google Doc with your personal information, preferences, or background context for more personalized summaries

+### Using Personal Context (Optional)
+To make your email summaries more personalized and relevant:

+1. **Create a Google Doc** with your personal context, such as:
+   - Your job role and responsibilities
+   - Current projects you're working on
+   - Personal interests and preferences
+   - Important contacts or relationships
+   - Any specific information that would help the AI understand your context

+2. **Get the Document ID**:
+   - Open your Google Doc
+   - Copy the document ID from the URL (the long string between `/d/` and `/edit`)
+   - Example: `https://docs.google.com/document/d/1ABC123...XYZ/edit` → Document ID is `1ABC123...XYZ`

+3. **Add to Script Properties**:
+   - Set `CONTEXT_DOC_ID` to your document ID
+   - The script will automatically read this context and use it to personalize your email summaries

 ## Project Structure